You’ve owned the manual now see the cars! From a Ford Fiesta to a Ferrari 360 they’ll be something you want to get excited about.

 YHA Street has recently been refurbished with improvements to the rooms, common areas and washrooms as well as the addition of two new camping pods.

 From a day of pure magic at Glastonbury Tor, to a visit to the medieval Bishop's Palace in Wells - YHA Street has plenty to do.
 Families will also love the nearby Wookey Hole Caves, home of the Witch of Wookey Hole.

 Why guests love YHA Street

 Accommodation at YHA Street

-YHA Street has a total of 28 beds in both private and dorm rooms.
-We have an open plan dining and seating area where you can relax or eat meals, and a self-catering kitchen.
+YHA Street has a total 25 beds in both private and dorm rooms with an additional 8 across the PODs (2 singles 1 double in both).
+We have an open plan kitchen/diner where you can enjoy your food prepared in our self catered kitchen.

 Bring your own tent and camp in the National Trust grounds of the oldest hostel in the YHA network.
 Campers are welcome to use the hostel facilities including the communal bathrooms and the self-catering kitchen.

 Get all the fun of camping but without any of the set up stresses with these beautiful bell tents - part of the YHA Glamping experience.
 These spacious tipi-like tents are fully kitted out with a double futon bed and two single futons plus all bedding and can sleep four or five people.
 They also have eco-friendly solar lighting and comfy bean bags for you to chill out on during the day plus bedside tables, a coffee table, rugs and soft flooring.

 There are two standard bell tents at YHA Street and bell tent guests will have full use of the hostel's facilities.
 YHA Street's bell tents are available to book for stays between Easter and the end of September.